 Youth Crime Prevention

-Our Youth Crime Prevention (YCP) service sits within our Youth Justice Service which aims to transform young people’s lives and keep them away from the criminal justice system.
+Our Youth Crime Prevention (YCP) service sits within our Youth Justice Service which aims to transform children’s lives and keep them away from the criminal justice system.

 Our approach is to:

-• deliver specific targeted work to young people who are at risk of taking part in offending behaviour and/or antisocial behaviour.
+• deliver specific targeted work to children who are at risk of taking part in offending behaviour and/or antisocial behaviour.

 • focus intervention work around offending and/or antisocial behaviour.